Regularity of the SLE$_4$ uniformizing map and the SLE$_8$ trace: Density lower bound for the LQG measure

 \section{Density lower bound for the LQG measure}

 In this section we prove a few results that we need on the density of the intensity of the LQG area measures.
 Recall that $\greenN{D}$ is the Green's function with Neumann boundary condition in $D$.
 The key bound of this section is Proposition~\ref{prop:density_bound} which is stated just below.
-It will be important for the proof of the upper bound in Theorem~\ref{thm:sle8_thm}.
+It will be important for the proof of the upper bound in Theorem~\ref{thm:sle8_thm}, since it tells us that we do not lose too much information when we consider the regularity assumption that $\mu_h(\D_+) \leq M$.
+This condition in particular, is convenient to control the behaviour and geometry of the $\SLE_8$ process, in particular how far it escapes, when parameterized by quantum area and to derive from this, the same control of the curve parameterized by capacity, for small times.
 In order to understand the proof of Theorem~\ref{thm:sle8_thm} which comes in Section~\ref{sec:sle8}, one need only understand the statement of Proposition~\ref{prop:density_bound} and can skip the details on a first reading.
 In what follows, we assume that $\gamma = \sqrt{2}$.

 \begin{proposition} Suppose that $(\h,h,0,\infty) \sim \qwedgeW{\sqrt{2}}{1}$ has the first exit parameterization and fix $\beta > 1/8$.
 Then there exist constants $M,c>0$ such that if $E = \{\mu_h(\D_+) \leq M\}$ then